trueheart78/trueheart78.com/games.md

 1. Shadowrun Returns: Dragonfall (PC)
 1. Shadowrun Returns: Hong Kong (PC)
 1. Titanfall 2 (PS4)
+1. The Escapists (PS4)
+1. The Escapists: The Walking Dead (PS4)
 1. The Last of Us: Remastered (PS4)
 1. The Last of Us: Left Behind (DLC) (PS4)
 1. Until Dawn (PS4)
+1. What Remains of Edith Finch (PS4)

 <!-- unplayed:end -->
 <a name='beaten'></a>